 4. Identify postural points of control in relation to product parameters

-Join us for a hands on practical session on the Mechanical Assessment Tool (MAT) whether you are new to MAT or wanting a refresher.
-The 3 parts of the MAT will be explained, demonstrated and practiced, focusing on recognising the difference between reducible and non-reducible asymmetries.
-Considerations of completing this assessment within someone’s home environment will be discussed and real-life strategies will be provided during the practical session.
+This course is a practical introduction or refresher into the Mechanical Assessment Tool (MAT).
+The focus of this session is recognising reducible vs non-reducible asymmetries.
+The 3 parts of the MAT will be explained, demonstrated and practiced.
+Considerations of completing this assessment within someone’s home environment will be discussed and practical strategies will be provided during the practical session.
 This session will aim to increase your understanding and confidence when completing the MAT and demonstrate how to use this information/assessment within your practice.
 Come along prepared to complete a full MAT on a peer and have a MAT completed on you.

 OBJECTIVES